verbal-ale/restaurant_service_simulation/README.md

 ## 📄 License

 This project is for educational and internal use.
-Customize as needed for production.
+Customise as needed for production.